aKaReZa75/eBoard_ATMEGA328/README.md

   In this video, we introduce the best method (based on my experience) for testing and practically implementing all the microcontroller courses on the channel.
 I explain the topic in detail using a practical example, and from now on, we will continue the microcontroller tutorials according to the contents of this video.

 # 💻 How to Use Git and GitHub
+To access the repository files and save them on your computer, there are two methods available:
+1. **Using Git Bash and Cloning the Repository**
+   - This method is more suitable for advanced users and those familiar with command-line tools.
+   - By using this method, you can easily receive updates for the repository.

+2. **Downloading the Repository as a ZIP file**
+   - This method is simpler and suitable for users who are not comfortable with command-line tools.
+   - Note that with this method, you will not automatically receive updates for the repository and will need to manually download any new updates.

+3. **Using Releases Section**
+   - This method is ideal for users who want a specific version of the repository.
+   - You can go to the "Releases" section of the repository on GitHub and download the version you need.
+   - This method ensures that you get a stable release, but you will not receive automatic updates unless you download a new release manually.

+## Clone using the URL.
 First, open **Git Bash** :
 -  Open the folder in **File Explorer** where you want the library to be stored.
 -  **Right-click** inside the folder and select the option **"Open Git Bash here"** to open **Git Bash** in that directory.

 ![open Git Bash](Images/Step0.png)

+> [!NOTE]
-> Note: If you do not see the "Open Git Bash here" option, it means that Git is not installed on your system.
+> If you do not see the "Open Git Bash here" option, it means that Git is not installed on your system.
->
 > You can download and install Git from [this link](https://git-scm.com/downloads).
->
 > For a tutorial on how to install and use Git, check out [this video](https://youtu.be/BsykgHpmUt8).

 -  Once **Git Bash** is open, run the following command to clone the repository: